Post job

 Administrative technical support maintains every technical set-up used in a company.
 Their primary responsibility is to inspect a company's systems, evaluate for issues, and repair any problems immediately.
 Administrative technical support is typically on call at the start of the day and, when they are not responding to calls, they conduct regular check-ups on all company systems.
 They are also responsible for creating technical reports and offering recommendations for improvements.

 These skill sets are where the common ground ends though.
-A service support specialist responsibility is more likely to require skills like "support services," "social work," "patients," and "windows."
-Whereas a administrative technical support requires skills like "desk support," "email accounts," "network printers," and "sql server."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a service support specialist are more likely to require skills like "support services," "social work," "patients," and "windows."
+On the other hand, a job as an administrative technical support requires skills like "desk support," "email accounts," "network printers," and "sql server."
+As you can see, what employees do in each career varies considerably.

-The education levels that administrative technical supports earn is a bit different than that of service support specialists.
+The education levels that administrative technical supports earn slightly differ from service support specialists.
 In particular, administrative technical supports are 0.6% more likely to graduate with a Master's Degree than a service support specialist.
 Additionally, they're 0.1% more likely to earn a Doctoral Degree.

 A support employee is responsible for assisting the business operations and responding to customers' inquiries and concerns regarding its goods and services.
 Support logs all customers' interaction and escalates potential complaints to the appropriate department.
 They also help with implementing strategic procedures to improve operations and reach maximum productivity.
 A support employee must have excellent communication and customer service skills, ensuring clients' satisfaction with the services and maintain good feedback to boost the company's brand, attract more clients, and increase revenues.

-But both careers also use different skills, according to real service support specialist resumes.
-While service support specialist responsibilities can utilize skills like "support services," "social work," "windows," and "technical support," some supports use skills like "cash management," "inventory control," "ladders," and "basic math."
+Each career also uses different skills, according to real service support specialist resumes.
+While service support specialist responsibilities can utilize skills like "support services," "social work," "windows," and "technical support," supports use skills like "cash management," "inventory control," "ladders," and "basic math."

 The primary job of technical support representatives is to answer incoming calls and resolve customer problems or complaints related to computer hardware and software.
 They typically work in team environments and report directly to the technical department manager.
 Aside from answering phone calls, they also maintain the solutions database and respond to online chat requests and technical support emails.
 A successful technical support representative should have an in-depth knowledge of diagnosing and fixing computer problems, customer service skills, and problem-solving skills.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from service support specialist resumes include skills like "support services," "social work," "windows," and "credit card," whereas a support representative might be skilled in "strong problem-solving," "strong customer service," "hipaa," and "technical support troubleshooting. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from service support specialist resumes include skills like "support services," "social work," "windows," and "credit card," whereas a support representative is more likely to list skills in "strong problem-solving," "strong customer service," "hipaa," and "technical support troubleshooting. "

-Support representatives are known to earn similar educational levels when compared to service support specialists.
-Additionally, they're 1.8% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.
+Support representatives earn the highest salary when working in the technology industry, where they receive an average salary of $35,685.
+Comparatively, service support specialists have the highest earning potential in the technology industry, with an average salary of $54,561.support representatives typically earn similar educational levels compared to service support specialists.
+Specifically, they're 1.8% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

 As the name entails, the job of a customer support agent is to provide excellent support and assistance to both new and existing customers.
 You will provide customers with information on products or services, oversee and resolve customer complaints, cancellations, errors, and other issues, assist in maintaining customer satisfaction and retention.
 Additionally, a customer support agent is responsible for encouraging customers to purchase a product or service and educating them about the product.
 You are also expected to accurately process emails and fax communications with customers.